HannaNikola/HannaNikola/README.md

 - :computer: I am Full Stack Web Developer.

--  I am from Ukraine.
+- I’m Ukranian women in Belgium .

-- I live in Antwerpen.
+- I’m based in Antwerp!.
+- I’m passionate about coding, solving complex problems, and embracing new challenges in tech.